anonchat-org/anonchat-v2/README.md

 Run the server instance with something like `./server 2345`, replacing 6969 with whatever port you wanna run the server on.

+You can also pass the `--motd` argument to the server, then it will send the MOTD message from the server config to anyone who joins the server.
+Like this: `./server 2345 --motd`

 ---

 ### Feel free to open an issue/PR if you have anything to say/ask!